-Rabbi Steve was born on Lag B’Omer in Ann Arbor, MI but was raised in Gainesville, FL.
-The son of 2 University of Florida professors, Steve excelled in the sciences in school.
-In addition to his normal academic studies, Steve also pursued his Jewish education studying with many Rabbis and professors of Judaic Studies from the University including visiting Rabbis such as Abraham Joshua Heschel and Shlomo Carlebach.
+Steve was born on Lag B’Omer in Ann Arbor, MI but was raised in Gainesville, FL.
+The son of two University of Florida professors, he excelled in the sciences in school.
+In addition to his normal academic studies, he pursued his Jewish education studying with many Rabbis and professors of Judaic Studies from the University including visiting Rabbis such as Abraham Joshua Heschel and Shlomo Carlebach.
 In the late ‘70s, Steve moved with his family to Jerusalem where his parents became visiting professors at Hebrew University.
-In addition to continuing his academic studies while in Israel, Steve served in the Gadna division of the Israel Defense Forces.
-He also did volunteer work on kibbutzim with Sherut Leumi, with Magen David Adom, and various archaeological digs all over Israel.
+In addition to continuing his academic studies while in Israel, he served in the Gadna division of the Israel Defense Forces.
+Steve also did volunteer work on kibbutzim with Sherut Leumi, with Magen David Adom, and various archaeological digs all over Israel.